From the Martello Tower to the beach and of course our Irish-style pubs, Halifax has many places that parallel the Dublin locations in Ulysses.

 Will This Be Family-Friendly?

 Ulysses was revolutionary in its frankness in describing all sorts of bodily functions, and dealing with themes of sexuality, including masochism, prostitution, sexual assault, and more.
-It frequently uses authentic street language, swearing, and blasphemy, and occasionally features some old-fashioned attitudes and language towards race.
-It has been banned from many countries due to its "obscene" content, some of which can still be shocking even in 2019.
+It frequently uses authentic street language, swearing, and blasphemy, and occasionally features some old-fashioned attitudes and language about race.
+It has been banned from many countries due to its "obscene" content, some of which can still be shocking even today.

 The book itself is a fairly challenging read - if you're old enough to understand the book, you're probably old enough to handle much of the content.